venkateswararao-dev/student-registration-system/README.md

 - **Search & Sort:** Easier navigation of lists.
 - **Authentication:** Add user login/logout and access control.

-Support:
+📬 Support
-   For any queries, please contact venkateswararaokukkala.y@gmail.com.
+For any queries, feedback, or support, feel free to reach out at:
+📧 venkateswararaokukkala.y@gmail.com